14 Free and Low-Cost Summer Activities for Kids

 Again, you can check out recreation.gov for hiking spots around your area.

-One of my fondest childhood summer memories is picking pears in Lancaster.
-It was fun!
+One of my fondest childhood summer memories is picking pears in Lancaster, CA.

 If available, try visiting a fruit farm preferably the ones that let you pick your own fruits.
 This is usually an inexpensive summer activity.